 held the golden bridle in his hands.
 Thus the bridling

-of Pegasus symbolizes the rationality of Athena,
+of Pegasus symbolizes the rationality of Athena, goddess of Wisdom, overcoming the instincts and uncontrollable passions, represented by Pegasus in

 his wild, unbridled state.
 The story also links the

-to manifest in the physical the gifts from the seemingly chaotic, ephemeral, and
+dream world to the waking world.
+We are reminded of our abilitythe necessityto use will and reason to manifest in the physical the gifts from the seemingly chaotic, ephemeral, and

+disconnected world of dreams, instincts, and imagination.
 When we tell stories such as Good Luck Horse, Bad Luck Horse, recounted

 below, we endow Horse with his own agency.
 When we examine horses in the dreams of